MarioDoncel/Teste-Cintra-React/README.md

   <img src="src/assets/movie-icon.png" alt="Logo" width="300px">
 <br>

-Project developed as a challenge for a job interview.See About the Project for complete information.
+Project developed as a challenge for a job interview.
+Read the section About the Project for complete information.

   This is the FRONT-END.